Andrzej Duda: Lex Tusk

 On 29 May 2023, during a press conference, Duda announced the intention to sign the "Lex Tusk", a law establishing a commission to investigate Russian influence in Poland.
 According to the law, the commission is expected to publish its first report in September before the parliamentary elections.
 The law reached the president's desk after the Sejm rejected the Senate's veto on the matter on 26 May.
 The Senate recommended the rejection of the law in its entirety due to its anti-democratic nature, numerous errors, and 13 potential violations of the constitution.
 On 7 June 2023, the European Commission initiated legal proceedings against Poland regarding the extensively debated law.
-Brussels was concerned that the law might be used to target opposition politicians in the country's general election which was scheduled, and took place, in late 2023.
+Brussels was concerned that the law might be used to target opposition politicians in the country's general election, which was scheduled and took place in late 2023.

 Post-presidency (2025–present)

 Duda's term ended on 6 August 2025.
-On the same day, he released a biographical book titled It’s Me, which he worked on together with Maciej Zdziarski.
+On the same day, he released a biographical book titled It's Me, which he worked on together with Maciej Zdziarski.
 He promoted the book in conversations with podcasters.

 On 1 September 2025, in an interview with journalist Bogdan Rymanowski, he revealed his plan to establish a think tank.
-In September 2025, he also began a collaboration with Chanel Zero to produce his own program series, which is scheduled to air starting on 15 September 2025.
+In September 2025, he also began a collaboration with Kanał Zero to produce his own program series, which is scheduled to air starting on 15 September 2025.
 In October 2025 he joined ZEN.com fintech as the board member.

 Personal life

 Duda is married to Agata Kornhauser-Duda, a teacher of German at Jan III Sobieski High School in Kraków.
-They met as high school students, at a party.
+They met as high school students at a party.
 The couple have been married since 21 December 1994.
 They have one daughter named Kinga (b.
 1995).
 Duda's father-in-law is Julian Kornhauser, a well-known writer, translator and literary critic.

 Duda is a keen skier, and he participated in the Polish Academic Championships in Alpine skiing while he was a university student.

 Duda is a practising Roman Catholic.
 He has taken part publicly in Catholic religious ceremonies on many occasions, including Midnight Mass, the blessing of food on Holy Saturday, and the Corpus Christi procession in Kraków.